 Gnoli is very happy to be part of the Stevens Puppets team.
 She has literally grown up around marionettes.
 She is an accomplished artist, actor, singer, dancer, puppeteer, gymnast, and many other things she chose to pursue.
 Gnoli has apprenticed under her parents, Dan and Zan Raynor, and has learned the crafts of puppetry and theatre from the ground up.

 Gnoli is a 6 time State Champion Gymnast, and has taught gymnastics to the next generation of talented students.
 She holds a BA from Saint Mary’s College at Notre Dame, with a double major in Theatre Performance and Studio Art with a concentration in Sculpture.
 She earned her MFA from the University of North Carolina School of the Arts specializing in Wig and Makeup Design.
 She occasionally contracts with Disney Cruise Lines creating and maintaining wigs, makeup, and prosthetics on board the Disney Fantasy and The Disney Magic for their mainstage productions and their Star Wars Day at Sea.

 Gnoli has toured many states with Stevens Puppets, including North Carolina, New York, Virginia, Indiana, Michigan, Ohio, and Alaska.
 Gnoli plans to keep the Stevens Puppets tradition thriving for future generations.

 Jack Raynor began performing professionally with Stevens Puppets in Alaska in 2017 and has been seen performing with his father in California, Indiana, Michigan, Ohio, New York, and Florida, as well as in videos showcasing our marionettes.
-Her voice talents can be heard in “The Sleeping Beauty” and the title character in, “Goldilocks and the Three Bears”.
+His voice talents can be heard in “The Sleeping Beauty” and the title character in, “Goldilocks and the Three Bears”.
 Jack is a very accomplished digital artist/animator and writer.
-Her academic interests include history, marine biology, and zoology.
+His academic interests include history, marine biology, and zoology.